On quaternionic ordinary families of modular forms and $p$-adic $L$-functions: Eichler--Shimura isomorphism

 Since $\Lambda\rightarrow\J$ is a flat extension of local rings, by \cite[Theorem 7.2]{Matsumura} it is also faithfully flat, and we obtain a chain of injective maps

 Extending by $\J$-linearity via $x\otimes \lambda\mapsto \lambda\ST(x)$, we get a map of $\J$-modules (denoted with the same symbol)

-\begin{lemma} The map $\ST$ in $\eqref{STJ}$ is injective.\end{lemma} \begin{proof} Since the $\J$-module $\mathfrak{B}_\J^*$ is free of rank $1$, and the $\J$-module $\J[[T_x]]$ is $\J$-torsion free, the image of $\ST_\J$ is either a cyclic module of rank $1$ or trivial; since $\ST$ is injective, it follows that the second possibility does not occur, so $\ST_\J$ must be injective as well. \end{proof}
+\begin{lemma} The map $\ST$ in $\eqref{STJ}$ is injective.\end{lemma} \begin{proof} Since the $\J$-module $\mathfrak{B}_\J^*$ is free of rank $1$, and the $\J$-module $\J[[T_x]]$ is $\J$-torsion free, the image of $\ST$ in \eqref{STJ} is either a cyclic module of rank $1$ or trivial; since $\ST_\mathcal{R}$ in \eqref{STR} is injective, the second possibility does not occur, so $\ST$ must be injective as well. \end{proof}